 Why do some businesses thrive where others fail?
 How do we turn an idea into sales and profit?
-On our business and management degree, you’ll learn what it takes to build successful businesses and steer them towards profitability and growth.
+On our business and management degree, you’ll learn about managing and developing people whilst exploring what it takes to build successful businesses.

 Not all businesses are created equally.
 There’s no one size fits all approach.
 As you uncover the strategy and structure of organisations, you’ll learn how businesses stay flexible and adapt to changing markets locally and internationally.